 Plus, Irish coffees are so simple to make.
 You don’t need bartending experience or any special equipment to whip these up.

 My favorite Irish coffees are made with freshly brewed coffee, high-quality Irish whiskey, and topped with real whipped cream, which you can make in about 10 minutes if you have the time.
 It is worth the effort.

 My only twist on the classic recipe is to use real maple syrup instead of sugar.
 Natural maple syrup flavors play beautifully with coffee and whiskey, and it blends right in since it’s liquid.
 Easy!

 How to Make the Best Irish Coffee

-- Add a splash of coffee and gently stir to blend.
-Then fill the mug with coffee, leaving about 1/2″ at the top for whipped cream.
+Gently stir to blend.
+Then fill the mug with coffee, leaving about 1/2-inch at the top for whipped cream.